Skip to main content

 Choosing between similar functions

-• Use IF when you want to return values (choose between two results).
+• Use IF when you want to return one of two result values

 • Use EQ to mark matches.